 FOSTERING TODAY's SOLUTIONS and TOMORROW's WoRKFORCE

-DEVELOP cultivates the next generation of leaders and Earth observation users by working with communities and organizations to address environmental and policy concerns through the practical use of NASA Earth science information.
+DEVELOP cultivates the next generation of leaders and Earth observation users.
+We work with communities and organizations to address environmental and policy concerns through the practical application of NASA Earth science information.

-DEVELOP conducts 10-week feasibility studies that bridge the gap between Earth science information and society.
+DEVELOP conducts feasibility studies that bridge the gap between Earth science information and society.
 These projects help both participants and partners learn more about using geospatial information.
-Projects address priorities and concerns in 10 thematic area: Agriculture, Climate, Disasters, Ecological Forecasting, Energy, Health & Air Quality, Urban Development, Transportation & Infrastructure, Water Resources, and Wildfires.
+Projects address priorities and concerns in nine thematic areas: Agriculture, Climate, Disasters, Ecological Forecasting, Energy, Health & Air Quality, Urban Development, Water Resources, and Wildfires.

 DEVELOP projects bridge the gap between NASA’s Earth science data and society, addressing environmental concerns and enhancing decision-making to improve life here on Earth.